cloud-coder/cascon-2018-watson-studio/01-setup/setup.md

 ![Create Watson Service][setup-image-2]
 - After the service is created, click Get Started in order to launch Watson Studio.
 - Under Recently updated projects, click on New Project.
-- Choose "Complete Project" in order to have access to the entire suite of tools in IBM Watson Studio and then click OK.
+- Choose "Standard Project" in order to have access to the entire suite of tools in IBM Watson Studio and then click OK.

 ![Create New Project][setup-image-3]
 - Give your new project a name.
 For example: "watson-studio-cascon-2018" and give it an optional description.